-In 2015, an inaugural veski inspiring women fellowship was awarded to Dr Catherine Satzke from the Murdoch Childrens Research Institute, who is remaining connected with her work in pneumococcal diseases.
+In 2015, an inaugural veski inspiring women fellowship was awarded to Associate Professor Catherine Satzke from the Murdoch Children’s Research Institute, who is remaining connected with her work in pneumococcal diseases.

-Catherine’s research is focused on the prevention of pneumococcal diseases, a leading killer of children under five years of age, with most deaths occurring in developing countries.
+Catherine’s research is focused on the bacterium Streptococcus pneumoniae, the pneumococcus, which is a leading killer of children under five years of age, with most deaths occurring in the developing world.

-Current childhood pneumococcal vaccines effectively reduce both bacterial colonisation and disease incidence, but only protect against a subset of pneumococcal strains of bacteria, and are costly to produce.
+Current childhood pneumococcal vaccines effectively reduce both disease and carriage, but only protect against a subset of pneumococcal types, and are costly to produce.
 Assessment of vaccine impact in these countries is important to justify their ongoing use and the cost incurred.

-Catherine has two children, and is continuing to build the scientific research team she has established and maintaining her international recognition and impact.
+She has two children, and continues to build the scientific research team she has established and maintain her growing international recognition and impact.